MicrosoftDocs/dataexplorer-docs/data-explorer/delete-data.md

 Both purge and soft-delete can be used for deleting individuals rows, but they are designed for completely different scenarios.

-### Soft-delete
+### Soft delete

-With [soft-delete](kusto/concepts/data-soft-delete.md), data is not necessarily deleted from storage artifacts and, as such, it cannot be used for compliance scenarios.
-The deletion is immediate and doesn't require significant system resources.
+With [soft delete](kusto/concepts/data-soft-delete.md), data is not necessarily deleted from storage artifacts and, as such, it cannot be used for compliance scenarios.
+This method initially marks all matching records as deleted and then a background process removes them.
+It doesn't require significant system resources but may impact on query performance.

 ### Purge

-With [purge](kusto/concepts/data-purge.md), all storage artifacts that have "poison" data is deleted.
-The deletion isn't immediate and requires significant system resources.
-As such, it's only recommended for compliance scenarios.
+With [purge](kusto/concepts/data-purge.md), all storage artifacts that have "poison" data is deleted and is useful for removing corrupt data.
+The deletion isn't immediate, requires significant system resources, and can take a whole day to complete.
+This method prevents deleted records from being recovered, regardless of retention or recoverability settings.